-With this 2020 update of the Maryland Qualified Allocation Plan for the Allocation of Federal Low Income Housing Tax Credits (QAP) and Multifamily Rental Financing Program Guide (Guide), the Maryland Department of Housing and Community Development (DHCD) has established the following set of priorities to guide the award of competitive funding:
+With this 2021-2023 update of the Maryland Qualified Allocation Plan for the Allocation of Federal Low Income Housing Tax Credits (QAP) and Multifamily Rental Financing Program Guide (Guide), the Maryland Department of Housing and Community Development (DHCD) has established the following set of priorities to guide the award of competitive and non-competitive funding:

 - 1. Family Housing in Communities of Opportunity - 2.
 Housing in Community Revitalization and Investment Areas - 3.
-Integrated Permanent Supportive Housing Opportunities - 4.
+Integrated Permanent Supportive Housing Opportunities for Persons Experiencing Homelessness or Housing Instability, including Veterans - 4.
 Preservation of Existing Affordable Housing - 5.
-Elderly Housing in Rural Areas of the State Outside Communities of Opportunity - 6.
-Permanent Supportive Housing for Veterans and Persons Experiencing Homelessness
+Elderly Housing - 6.
+Permanent Supportive Housing for Veterans and Persons Experiencing Homelessness - 7.
+Housing for Low Income agricultural, fishery, livestock, and poultry workers